 So when I do something in harmony with my original nature, I follow my own path, which is essentially My Zen Path!

 My Zen Path features interesting ideas about purposeful work, meaningful life and stories of individuals who personify these.
-It is for all those who wish to follow their own path, including those who haven’t yet figured out their own path! 🙂 You can find several articles, psychometric tests and videos related to self discovery, self-actualization and inspiring people here.
-In a nutshell,
+It is for all those who wish to follow their own path, including those who haven’t yet figured out their own path! 🙂 You can find several articles, personality assessments (psychometric tests) and videos related to self discovery, self-actualization and inspiring people here.

 What I had thought of as a deeply personal journey turned out be a nascent need of many other professionals.
-It doesn’t matter whether you know Maslow’s hierarchy, self-actualization and all that jargon, aligning your work with your original nature, your own being is a bliss that everyone could achieve.
-And that’s the reason for existence of this website and my work around it!
+It doesn’t matter whether you know Maslow’s hierarchy, self-actualization and all that jargon; aligning your work with your original nature, your own being is a bliss that everyone could benefit from.
+And that’s the reason for My Zen Path and my work around it.

-This website in a way is the culmination of all that I have been doing for the past few years.
-Since its launch in Nov 2015, I have been writing articles, stories on My Zen Path that would encourage all of us to rethink our work and life – for individuals as well as within the organizational work culture.
-I believe the resources here would be useful for individuals keen on their own self-exploration, self-actualization as well as for organizations looking for talent management insights!
+Since its launch in Nov 2015, I am writing articles, stories here that would encourage all of us to rethink our work and life – for individuals as well as within the organizational work culture.
+I believe the resources here would be useful for individuals keen on their own self-exploration, self-actualization as well as for organizations looking for talent management insights.

 This is what I am doing through My Zen Path as it continues to evolve –

 - I enjoy writing articles about various theories, books, inspiring people and my own musings about work and life here on MyZenPath.com.
 The website also features several TED talks and other videos based on exciting ideas or noteworthy individuals.
-I use several inventories myself and for my clients, so you can find many resources (inventories, tests etc.) here to gain deeper self-knowledge; such as MBTI personality type, your strengths, your career concepts and so on.
+I use multiple psychometric inventories myself and for my clients, so you can find many resources (inventories, tests etc.) here to gain deeper self-knowledge; such as personality inventories, your strengths, your career interests and so on.

 - I also like to help people with their self-explorations and career decisions, including career transitions.
 I strongly believe that you should choose your work (doing) based on who you are (being) and what you really love doing.
 I have helped few individuals through personal consulting sessions and this work is immensely gratifying for me.
 My role in these sessions is not as a career counselor, but I am more of a self-exploration facilitator and I love connecting the dots.
 If you’re interested, contact me for more details.

 If you like what My Zen Path is becoming, do share the articles, stories and resources with your friends and on social media.
-Subscribe to the free Newsletter to ensure that you do not miss the latest stories, updates or events.
+Subscribe to the free monthly newsletter to ensure that you do not miss the latest stories, updates or events.

 The journey of self-exploration is lifelong.
-It is different for different people.
-All you really need is committing yourself to this process of self exploration as authentically as you can.
+It is unique for each of us.
+All you really need is committing yourself to this process of self-exploration as authentically as you can.
 Living meaningful life and working with purpose is extremely fulfilling and intrinsically rewarding.
 However, this is usually not an easy process as you go deeper into your being, questioning your beliefs and cultural conditioning about life, work and money.
-You need to unlearn lot of what you have been told repeatedly about success and its delusive association with wealth & fame.
+You need to unlearn some of what you have been told repeatedly about success and its delusive association with wealth & fame.
 You need to evolve your own definition of your success.
-When you are aware of your real being and choose your doing in harmony with your being, you have started walking on your own path, and that is your zen path!
+When you are aware of your real being and choose your doing in harmony with your being, you have started walking on your own path, and that’s your zen path!

 If you are a leader within an organization, you can use many of these theories and insights such as Barry Schwartz’s Why We Work, Dan Ariely’s What makes us feel good about our work? and similar articles for organizational development and talent management.
-If you are interested in exploring how these ideas can be used in your startup or SME for better talent management, contact me for further discussion.
+If you are interested in exploring how these ideas can be used in your organization for better talent management, contact me to discuss the options.

 Happy exploring, experimenting and keep walking on your own Zen path! 🙂